 Don't be intimidated.
 Creating a stunning cheese board isn't actually all that hard and composing one is almost as fun as eating it.

-Follow these 5 tips from Kim Wheeler, TOMME's expert board designer, and you'll be well on your way to creating a charcuterie board that's both delicious and gorgeous to look at.
+Just follow these 5 tips and you'll be well on your way to creating a board your guests will love!

 1) Choose the Right Board